Breath of the Wild 2 is Nintendo’s biggest upcoming game, but it’s not coming out anytime soon.

 When is the Breath of the Wild 2 release date?

-Breath of the Wild 2 is deep in development, so some were hopeful it might drop this holiday season, but that wasn’t meant to be.
+Breath of the Wild 2 is deep in development, so some were hopeful it might drop during the 2021 holiday season, but that wasn’t meant to be.
 The fact that Series Producer Eiji Aonuma also says that it is only “aiming for” a 2022 release means that it could be later in the year or slip into 2023 if the team ran into development issues.

-It could be released alongside the Switch Pro, though this seems unlikely, especially if the upgraded system comes out this year.
-For now, we just have to wait patiently for a more specific date once again and be happy at we at least have a release year to go on now.
+For now, we just have to wait patiently for a more specific date once again and be happy that we at least have a release year to go on now.

 Is there a new Breath of the Wild 2 trailer?